dbulatovicx32/JourneyBuilderDx32/README.md

 ### Reusability

 At its current state, components arent really reusable, lack of time.
-It would be best to create generic wrappers for dialogs, lists and list items if they are going to be used elsewhere in the project.
+It would be best to create generic wrappers for eg: dialogs, lists and list items if they are going to be used elsewhere in the project.

+### Testing

+Was planning to do Vitests, but the deadline prevents me from doing that.